Cleveland International Film Festival: Awards

-The festival offers multiple awards and honors to its films and filmmakers, including for Best Documentary and for Best Central and Eastern European film.
+The Cleveland International Film Festival offers multiple awards and honors to its films and filmmakers, including for Best Documentary and for Best Central and Eastern European film.
 In 2006, the festival introduced The Greg Gund Memorial Standing Up Film Competition, which honors films focused on social justice and activism and is sponsored by The George Gund Foundation in honor of Greg Gund, who died in a plane crash in 2005.
 Another major award is the Roxanne T. Mueller Audience Choice Award for Best Film, which has been awarded annually since 1988 and is named in honor of the late Roxanne Mueller, who was a film advocate and film critic for The Plain Dealer.